kyungeunvoyage/kyungeunjung.github.io/_news/announcement_5.md

 related_posts: false
 ---

-[🌎CHI 2024] Excited to attend CHI'24 and share our lab's Demonstration in Hawaii🏝️ !!
+[🏆🎉CHI 2024] Our Lab, HCI Tech Lab won a Popular Choice Winner!
+Happy to share our lab's Demo.
+Way to go!